ceri-num/uv-larm/tutorials/AutonomousNavigation.md

 # Autonomous Navigation

-Using the saved map, it is now possible to achieve autonomous navigation i.e. the robot can compute a global trajectory to a target point and then autonomously navigate to through this trajectory while avoiding obstacles locally.
+Using the saved map (e.g. `dia.yaml` and `dia.pgm`), it is now possible to achieve autonomous navigation i.e. the robot can compute a global trajectory to a target point and then autonomously navigate to through this trajectory while avoiding obstacles locally.

 {% hint style="success" %}
 Write a new launch file named `navigation.launch` that achieve this.